akka/akka/akka-docs/src/main/paradox/general/supervision.md

 affected by the corruption—e.g. because of conscious application of the error kernel pattern—it is therefore best to restart the actor.
-This is carried out by creating a new instance of the underlying @apidoc[Behavior] class and replacing the failed instance with the fresh one inside the child’s @apidoc[typed.ActorRef];
+This is carried out by creating a new instance of the underlying @apidoc[Behavior] class and replacing the failed instance with the fresh one inside the child's @apidoc[typed.ActorRef];
 the ability to do this is one of the reasons for encapsulating actors within special references.
 The new actor then resumes processing its mailbox, meaning that the restart is not visible outside of the actor itself with the notable